Valle del Elqui

 Until recent time there was no television or even radio signal here.
 This was one of the really forgotten places where time stopped a long time ago.
 You can find really amazing things here!!
 A stone called "La Piedra del Guanaco" covered with antique ceremonial petroglyphs, many meditation and esoteric groups have their sites here, the landing area for UFO's, a magic river where only the bravest dare to swim because of its freezing cold water.
 There are many places to stay.
 Camping is situated on the shore of the river; there are small "cabañas" to rent or hostels.
 It is a starting point for many tours further into the valley (horses, biking, walking, etc).
 The only problem might be getting there; when we went they didn't have a regular public transportation service.

-If you found this guide to Valle del Elqui, Chile useful, share it with others:
+If you found this guide about Valle del Elqui, Chile interesting or useful, let others know about it: